-- DFPS amended legal forms to include the appointment of an attorney ad litem for the parent at the first hearing and all subsequent hearings should the judge determine that the parent is indigent and in opposition to the suit. - All CPS regional attorneys received information and training on these provisions. - DFPS provided explanations and sample language for orders to County and District Attorneys' offices. - CPS staff received information and training about the new requirements for attorney ad litems in August 2005. - Policy regarding these sections was published in the CPS handbook in September 2005.
+- DFPS amended legal forms to include the appointment of an attorney ad litem for the parent at the first hearing and all subsequent hearings should the judge determine that the parent is indigent and in opposition to the suit.
+All CPS regional attorneys and CPS staff received information and training about this new requirement in August 2005. - DFPS provided explanations and sample language for orders to County and District Attorneys' offices. - Policy regarding these sections was published in the CPS handbook in September 2005.